pimlicolabs/permissionless.js/.changeset/wild-files-whisper.md

 "permissionless": patch
 ---

-Handle case when slot overrides returned from pimlico_getTokenQuotes are zero
+Fixed when slot overrides returned from pimlico_getTokenQuotes are zero